 Block #9 is a classic and vintage block known as the Pinwheel Quilt Block.

-The classic pinwheel block consists of four half square triangles sewn together alternating colors to form the pinwheel shape.
-We are going to take it a step further and add the navy square “behind” the pinwheel just to give it a little added interest!
+The classic pinwheel block consists of four half-square triangles sewn together in alternating colors to form the pinwheel shape.
+We are going to take it a step further and add the navy square “behind” the pinwheel to give it a little added interest!

 The pinwheel block has been around since the early 1800s.
 As a matter of fact, the pinwheel is one of the 8 oldest quilt patterns ever used!

-Pinwheel quilts made during the Great Depression era in the United States (1920s-1930s) were often made using cotton feed sacks.
-And by about 1925, manufacturers became aware that women were suing their materials to make quilts, clothes, and even curtinas, so they began producing the fabric with fun patterns and prints.
-In vintage quilts you will see the pinwheel as not only a stand alone block, but also as the center of another quilt block such as the sawtooth star.
+Pinwheel quilts in the United States during the Great Depression era (1920s-1930s) were often made using cotton feed sacks.
+And by about 1925, manufacturers became aware that women were using their materials to make quilts, clothes, and even curtains, so they began producing the fabric with fun patterns and prints.
+In vintage quilts, you will see the pinwheel as not only a stand-alone block but also as the center of another quilt block such as the sawtooth star.

-In today’s lesson I will show you what the “bias” of a fabric is, how to starch your fabric, and how to press open to reduce the bulk in the center of this block.
+In today’s lesson, I will show you what the “bias” of fabric is, how to starch your fabric, and how to press open to reduce the bulk in the center of this block.